-You might like a contemporary style of decorating if you like to keep current with styles, enjoy things that are modern, of today, right now.
-While it's been thought that modern interiors are cold and minimalist, today's contemporary interiors are comfortable and welcoming without being cluttered and dark.
-It's a style that is equally appropriate for offices and stores, lofts and homes.
+While it's sometimes thought that "modern" interiors are cold and minimalist, in today's homes, contemporary interiors are comfortable and welcoming without being cluttered and dark.
+Today's contemporary style is equally appropriate for offices and stores, loft apartments and traditional homes.

 Uses of Color

 Neutrals, black, and white are the main colors in contemporary style interiors.
-The palette is often punched up and accented with bright and bold color.
-Black is often used to ground and define a contemporary style room.
+Black is often used for grounding and defining a contemporary style room.
+The palette is often punched up and accented with bright and bold colors that play against neutrals.
 With walls painted in a basic neutral, you have a wonderful backdrop for bold colored accessories.
 If the walls and windows are painted in pastels, the trims should be neutral.
 If a wall is a bright, bold color, neutrals should be used everywhere else.

 Line and Space

-The most obvious and distinctive element of a contemporary style interior design is line.
-It's found in architectural details, use of bold color blocks, high ceilings, bare windows, and geometric shapes in wall art and sculpture.
+The most obvious and distinctive element of a contemporary style interior design is the line.
+Whether straight vertical or horizontal lines or curved shapes, strong visible lines are evident in any contemporary-style home.
+The line is found in architectural details, use of bold color blocks, high ceilings, bare windows, and geometric shapes in wall art and sculpture.

 Furniture pieces should make a bold statement but at the same time be simple and uncluttered, without curves or decoration.
 Smooth, clean, geometric shapes are essential.
-Upholstered furniture often wears black, white, or other neutral tones in textured natural fibers found in wool, cotton, linen, silk, jute to add textural appeal.
-Pillows add a shot of color and texture in clean geometric shapes.
+Upholstered furniture often wears black, white, or other neutral tones, using the natural fibers found in wool, cotton, linen, silk, jute to add textural appeal.
+Pillows in clean geometric shapes add a shot of color and texture.

-Floors in a contemporary style home should be bare and smooth in wood, tile, or vinyl.
-If you must use carpet for sound control or warmth, choose commercial grades.
+Floors in a contemporary style home should be bare and smooth, using wood, tile, or vinyl.
+If you must use some carpet for sound control or warmth, choose commercial grades.
 Add color and texture with plain or geometric-patterned area rugs.

 Lighting Considerations and Art

-In home renovations or new construction, consider installing cove lighting or indirect light.
-Add color and metallic elements on the light fixtures.
+Track lighting and recessed lighting help to wash a wall in light.
+In both home renovations and new construction, consider installing cove lighting or indirect light.
+Include color and metallic elements on the light fixtures.

 Use spotlights or can lighting directed at a painting, poster, or print.
 These will help to draw the eye to the pieces you want to focus on.
-Contemporary style sculptures or art on a stand can be placed at eye level by using a structural column or pedestal.
+Contemporary style sculptures or framed art can be placed at eye level by placing them on a structural column or pedestal.

 Other Design Elements

-Colorful, fussy prints should be avoided, since they confuse a plain space that is key to a contemporary style home.
+Colorful, fussy prints should be avoided since they confuse the plain space that is key to a contemporary-style home.
 Two-tone prints work well.
-Think about a zebra print pillow on a black leather chair, a large leopard-print pillow thrown on a plain floor, or bold, heavily textured striped rug to anchor solid colored, sleek furniture.
+Think about a zebra-print pillow on a black leather chair, a large leopard-print pillow thrown on a plain floor, or a bold, heavily textured striped rug to anchor solid-colored, sleek furniture.

-Plants and flowers should be large and dramatic in simple containers placed in contemporary rooms.
+In contemporary rooms, plants and flowers should be large and dramatic in simple containers.
 Large blooms with interesting leaves work better than small arrangements.
-If space allows, place upward focusing lights around a large plant on the floor.
-Keep the arrangements neat with rocks or bark chips arranged over the dirt.
+If space allows, place upward-focused lights around a large plant on the floor.
+Keep the arrangements neat with rocks or bark chips arranged over the soil in the pots.

 Keep dinnerware contemporary, too.
-There are a number of geometric shapes, bold colors, and interesting styles available.
+There are many geometric shapes, bold colors, and interesting styles available.
 Bring in texture with silverware, napkins, placemats, and centerpieces.